About Penny Sharpe

 “I hope that my time in Parliament will give me the opportunity to build the broadest possible coalition of people committed to changing the world for the better.” - Penny's inaugural speech October 2005

 I have been a Member of the NSW Legislative Council since October 2005.
-I am currently the Deputy Leader of the Opposition and Shadow Minister for Environment, Heritage, Trade, Tourism & Major Events.
-Previously I was the Shadow Minister for Planning and Shadow Minister for Transport.
+I am currently the Deputy Leader of the Opposition and Shadow Minister for Environment, Heritage, and Trade.
+Previously I was the Shadow Minister for Planning, Shadow Minister for Transport, and Shadow Minister for Tourism and Major Events.
 In the previous Labor Government I was Parliamentary Secretary for Transport, Roads and Parliamentary Secretary for Mining and Energy.

 My policy interests include equality, the environment, transport, better cities, innovation, LGBTI law reform, women and using technology to improve democracy.

 I was born in Canberra where I attended public schools.
 At 19 I moved to Sydney to study Food Technology at UNSW.
 Fuelled by the desire to take action on issues that I felt passionate about, I joined the Labor Party and became active in student organisations campaigning for access to education, women's rights and the environment.
 After a year in Melbourne as the President of the National Union of Students, I developed training materials for workers in the public transport industry and then spent several years in vocational education and training assisting 100 local communities to form partnerships between schools and businesses so young people could gain real workplace training while still at school.
 Prior to being elected to parliament in October 2005, I worked as a policy advisor to a state minister in the areas of youth, juvenile justice, community development & support, social justice, homelessness, and vocational education & training.